jMetal/jMetal/README.rst

 Changelog
 ---------
+* [11/30/2024] Added single and multi-objective versions of the Knapsack problem.

 * [11/22/2024] Added new crossover (Cycle, EdgeRecombination, ODX, Population-Based) and mutation (Displacement, Insert, Inversion, Scamble, SimpleInversion) operators for permutations.
 Contribution of Nicolas R. Uribe (@NicolasRodriguezUribe)

 * [06/27/2024] The jMetal project adopts Java 19.